Creative business ideas for Crafters: Start a small craft Business from home with these profitable craft business ideas

 It takes an investment upfront to start this business with equipment like cameras, lighting gear, editing software, and storage drives; however, you can find great deals on Craigslist or at garage sales if you’re looking for used items.

-You’ll also need to build your portfolio before starting your freelance photography career so think about what type of photography appeals to you most: engagement shoots? weddings? family portraits? have that narrowed down first because then it
+You’ll also need to build your portfolio before starting your freelance photography career so think about what type of photography appeals to you most: engagement shoots? weddings? family portraits?

-6. Printable designer
+8. Printable designer

 Moms looking for craft projects to fill their days or earn an income may want to design printable products.
 The best part of selling downloadable printable designs is that you don’t have to worry about inventory, storage space, or equipment.